jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.7.27 FlowLengthDiff

-Calculates the local maximum absolute difference in downslope flowpath length, useful in mapping drainage divides and ridges.
+`FlowLengthDiff` calculates the local maximum absolute difference in downslope flowpath length, which is useful in mapping drainage divides and ridges.

+*See Also*:

+`MaxBranchLength`

 *Parameters*: